danjkim21/space-image-generator/README.md

 ## About Space Image Generator

-This project generates a new background image from NASA's popular (Astronomy Picture of the Day API)[https://api.nasa.gov/] and provides a brief description of the image.
+This project generates a new background image from NASA's popular [Astronomy Picture of the Day (APOD) API](https://api.nasa.gov/) and provides a brief description of the image.
 The goal was to make a simple yet elegent web application that made navigating the APOD API a smooth and perhaps calming experience.

 <p align="center">
   <img src="img/space-tool-demo-min.gif" width="75%" alt="space app recording"/>